-Submission: Authors are requested to submit their papers electronically to firstname.lastname@example.org with mention journal title (AJCT) in the subject line.
+Submission: Authors are requested to submit their papers electronically with mention journal title (AJCT) in the subject line.

-Publication Cost: Authors of accepted papers are requested to arrange page charges of their papers at the rate of (Rs.3,000 per paper for Indian Authors), which will be invoiced, through the author, to the author’s company, institute, or agency.
-Twenty Five reprints of a paper are provided to the authors ex-gratis.
-Additional sets of reprints may be ordered at the time of proof correction.
-Page charges are mandatory and omitted ONLY when it will be highly recommended by Editors-in-chief to us for publication.
+Publication Cost: Authors of accepted papers are requested to arrange page charges of their papers at the rate of (USD 75 per paper for Authors), which will be invoiced, through the author, to the author’s company, institute, or agency.

 Style: Manuscripts should be attached and sent to the Editor via e-mail.
 The file has to be written using the following software: MS-WORD, Tex or PDF format for IBM compatible computers.